szepeviktor/composer-envato/README.md

 to load WordPress [themes](https://themeforest.net/category/wordpress) and [plugins](https://codecanyon.net/category/wordpress) from [Envato](https://envato.com/).

+:bulb: Always the latest version is installed, as Envato does not make other versions available.
+Package version locking can only be achieved by local persistent cache, not across hosts or users.

 ### Installation

 This Composer plugin must be installed globally as it adds a virtual package repository.